 b.
 In Turkey the companies Teknoloji Holding A.Ş. and Teknoser Bilgisayar Teknik Hizmetler Sanayi ve Dış Ticaret A.Ş have filed a lawsuit against Intralot and Inteltek claiming that due to wrong calculation of the reserves of the years 2005 and 2006, the distributed dividends to the then shareholders of Inteltek should have been higher and for this reason they are requesting that the amount of TL 609.310,40 (€91.155,45) plus interest to be paid to them.
 A First Instance Court decision was issued which accepted the lawsuit against Intralot.
 The appeal filed by the Company was accepted only in relation to the amount of the interests while it was rejected with regards to the capital amount.
 A new appeal was filed by the Company with regards to the capital amount which has been rejected.
-The amount adjudicated was paid during February 2020 to the plaintiff and the case is closed.
-The Company had made a respective provision to its financial statements for the period ending on 31 December 2019.

-c.
+The amount adjudicated was paid during c.
 In Colombia, INTRALOT, on 22nd July 2004, entered into an agreement with an entity called Empresa Territorial para la salud ("Etesa"), under which it was granted with the right to operate games of chance in Colombia.
 In accordance with terms of the abovementioned agreement, INTRALOT has submitted an application to initiate arbitration proceedings against Etesa requesting to be recognized that there has been a disruption to the economic balance of abovementioned agreement to the detriment of INTRALOT and for reasons not attributable to INTRALOT and that Etesa to be compelled to the modification of the financial terms of the agreement in the manner specified by INTRALOT as well as to pay damages to INTRALOT (including damages for loss of profit) or alternatively to terminate now the agreement with no liability to INTRALOT.
-The arbitration court adjudicated in favour of Etesa the amount of 23,6 billion
+The arbitration court adjudicated in favour of Etesa the amount of 23,6 billion Colombian pesos (€6,4m).

-Colombian pesos ( $(\in 6, 4m)$ ).
 The application for annulment of the arbitration award filed by INTRALOT before the High Administrative Court was rejected.
 The Company filed a lawsuit before the Constitutional Court which was rejected.
 On 31 August 2016 an application was served to the Company requesting to render the abovementioned arbitration decision as executable in Greece which was heard before the Athens One-Member First Instance Court and the decision issued accepted it.
 The Company filed an appeal against this decision which was rejected by the Athens Court of Appeals.
 The Company filed, before the Supreme Court, a cassation appeal against the decision of the Athens Court of Appeals which is scheduled for hearing on 22 January 2021 and, in parallel, a request for suspension of execution which has been accepted by the Supreme Court which suspended the execution until the above hearing date (22 January 2021).
-The Company has created relative provision in its financial statements part of which ( $\leq 2,2m$ ) has already been used for the payment to Etesa of a letter of guarantee amounting to 7.694.081.042 Colombian pesos.
+The Company has created relative provision in its financial statements part of which (€2,2m) has already been used for the payment to Etesa of a letter of guarantee amounting to 7.694.081.042 Colombian pesos.